Philip Morris International Inc. (PM) Stock: A SWOT Analysis

 PM) stock’s latest price update

-Philip Morris International Inc. (NYSE: PM)’s stock price has increased by 0.91 compared to its previous closing price of 99.20.
-However, the company has seen a gain of 1.97% in its stock price over the last five trading days.
+Philip Morris International Inc. (NYSE: PM)’s stock price has decreased by -0.79 compared to its previous closing price of 99.75. however, the company has experienced a 0.61% increase in its stock price over the last five trading days.
 Barron’s reported on 02/09/23 that Philip Morris Revenue and Bright Outlook Buoys Stock

 PM’s Market Performance

-PM’s stock has risen by 1.97% in the past week, with a monthly drop of -3.29% and a quarterly drop of -2.30%.
-The volatility ratio for the week is 1.61% while the volatility levels for the last 30 days are 1.60% for Philip Morris International Inc. The simple moving average for the last 20 days is -0.37% for PM stock, with a simple moving average of 2.66% for the last 200 days.
+Philip Morris International Inc. (PM) has seen a 0.61% rise in stock performance for the week, with a -3.17% decline in the past month and a -2.63% plunge in the past quarter.
+The volatility ratio for the week is 1.39%, and the volatility levels for the past 30 days are at 1.57% for PM.
+The simple moving average for the last 20 days is -1.14% for PM stock, with a simple moving average of 1.56% for the last 200 days.

 Analysts’ Opinion of PM